dunhamsteve/sqljs/README.md

   - [ ] Support some OR operations
   - [ ] Support left join
   - [ ] Translate constraints to use the tuple index (instead of looking up name on each access)
+  - [ ] Fix non-index based comparisons
+  - [ ] Order by - maybe drop the generator bit
 - [ ] Much later
   - [ ] Merge join? (we could return a value to the generator for the next key to seek)
+- [ ] Server
+  - [x] Basic implementation of psql server
+  - [ ] Get column names in there (maybe tease out the query parsing so they can be extracted)
+  - [ ] Add the "sync" variables that are sent on startup
+  - [ ] Support more types

 ## Query Planning